Code-Institute-Submissions/Helpdesk-Micro/README.md

 ## Deployment

-### GitHub Pages

-The project was deployed to GitHub Pages using the following steps:

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/pengols/HeeeyYooouGuuuys)
-2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
-3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
-4. Under "Source", click the dropdown called "None" and select "Master Branch".
-5. The page will automatically refresh.
-6. Scroll back down through the page to locate the now published site [link](https://pengols.github.io/HeeeyYooouGuuuys/index.html) in the "GitHub Pages" section.

 ### Forking the GitHub Repository

 Forking the GitHub Repository allows a copy of the original repository in GitHub to be created.
 The forked repository can be viewed or be changed without affecting the original repository, by using the following steps:

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/pengols/HeeeyYooouGuuuys)
+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/pengols/Helpdesk-Micro)
 2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
 3. You should now have a copy of the original repository in your GitHub account.

 ### Making a Local Clone

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/pengols/HeeeyYooouGuuuys)
+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/pengols/Helpdesk-Micro)
 2. Under the repository name, click "Clone or download".
 3. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
 4. Open Git Bash